mikepan/GameEngineBook/text/06-Physics.md

 No Collision skips all physics calculation.
 The objects will be effectively invisible to the physics engine.
 Other objects will not be able to detect collision with the object, nor collide with it.
 No Collision objects can still be moved using the Motion actuator.
 Use this for objects that you don't intend to interact with at all during the game, such as leaves of vegetation.

-\*\*\* Begin Note

-Collision Proxy
+>**Collision Proxy**
+>

-Setting an object to No Collision completely skips collision detection on the object, which can speed up the game considerably on a high-polygon mesh.
+>Setting an object to No Collision completely skips collision detection on the object, which can speed up the game considerably on a high-polygon mesh.
 A common practice is to set the high-polygon mesh to No Collision and then manually create a simplified "collision proxy" mesh object that approximates the shape of the high-polygon mesh.
 Then attach the high-polygon mesh to the collision proxy using parenting.
 This way, the low-polygon mesh will be used for all collision calculation, which is fast, and a high-polygon version of the object will be used for display, which is visually nicer.
 As this is an optimization technique, a step-by-step tutorial on creating a collision proxy is covered in Chapter 8.

-\*\*\* End Note

 ### Static <a id="Static"></a>